 Tooth Extraction in Columbus, MS

-If you are facing a tooth extraction, you might be feeling nervous about the procedure.
-Please talk to us so we can discuss sedation options, including nitrous oxide.
-We are also happy to discuss in-depth precisely what will happen during the procedure to further set your mind at east.
+If you are facing a tooth extraction emergency, you might be feeling nervous about the procedure.
+Please talk to us in Columbus so we can discuss sedation options, such as nitrous oxide.
+We are also happy to discuss in-depth precisely what will happen during the procedure to further set your mind at ease.

 Rest assured, you are in good hands with Columbus, MS dentist Dr. Patrick Shipp.
 He and his team will do their best to make your extraction procedure as comfortable as possible.